sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 2.2.4 Named ACLs
 RADIUS server can also provide an attribute (filter name/filter id) to have PAC apply a pre-configured ACL on the switch to the client.
-These pre-configured ACLs are named ACLs.
+These pre-configured ACLs are *named ACLs*.
 These ACLs are created by the user on the switch.
 Once RADIUS indicates a named ACL is to be applied for a client, PAC replicates the ACL rules, modifies the rules to incorporate the client IP and then provide them as dynamic ACL rules.

 ### 2.2.5 RADIUS supplied VLANs
 PAC (port access control) brings in support for access control with the ability to control user profiles from a RADIUS server.
 Once a client is authenticated, the client authorization parameters from RADIUS can indicate VLAN association for client traffic.
-The VLAN associated to the client could be a pre-created VLAN on the switch (static VLAN) in which case port membership of the VLAN are modified.
+The VLAN associated to the client could be a pre-created VLAN on the switch (static VLAN).
 In the absence of the VLAN on the switch, the VLAN are created on the switch (dynamic VLANs).

 Default VLAN on port
 A port should not be part of user configured VLAN When PAC is enabled on the port.
 The port gets configured for a default VLAN (VLAN 1 - configurable) when PAC is enabled on the port.
 Once PAC is disabled on the port, the port is removed from the default VLAN.

 ### 2.2.6 FDB interaction
 PAC interacts with FDB to modify the learning mode of a port and add static FDB entries.
 The FDB related interactions for PAC are outlined below:
-- PAC adds a static FDB entry for every authenticated client.
+- PAC adds a static FDB entry for every authenticated client on Multi-Auth, Single-Host and Multi-Domain host modes.
 - SONiC today allows addition of static FDB entries from CLI which are persistent across reloads.
 The same is enhanced so that PAC SONiC applications can add static FDB entries.
 - Note that FDB entries thus added are not persistent and are operational config only (entries added as a result of the client getting authenticated).
 - The entries get removed once the client logs off.
 - FDB entries added operationally follows a similar config sequence like user created FDB entries.
 - The learning mode of a port (or bridge port) was configured and controlled completely at the orchestration layer.
 With PAC, the application layer (pacd) also manages the learning mode to
-	1. Once PAC is enabled on a port, all incoming and outgoing traffic on the port are blocked/dropped except certain protocol traffic.
+	1. Once PAC is enabled on a port, all incoming traffic on the port are blocked/dropped except certain protocol traffic.
 	2. PAC turns off learning on the port essentially dropping all unknown source MAC packets.
 This achieves the requirement of blocking ingress traffic.
 	3. Egress traffic on the port is not blocked.
 	4. Once a client starts the authentication process, the client is no longer unknown (unknown source MAC).
 However, since authentication is yet to be completed, traffic for the client must still get dropped.
-To achieve the same, PAC installs a static FDB entry in drop state to drop the client’s traffic but get classified as L2SrcHit.
+To achieve the same, PAC installs a static FDB entry with discard bits set, is installed to mark the client "known" so that the incoming traffic does not flood the CPU.
-- For MAC based authentication mode of PAC, unknown source MAC packets are trapped to the CPU.
+- For MAB, unknown source MAC packets are trapped to the CPU.
 - Station movement is also handled i.e if a packet is received from another port on a MAC, VLAN pair for which PAC installed a static FDB entry, such packets also get trapped to the CPU.